 The Court has a formal set of rules for the conduct of its business.
 The Rules have recently been revised with the aim of ensuring that parties and their advisers are clear as to what should happen at each stage of an application and what is expected of them, but Court staff will always be happy to provide information about procedures.

 All sorts of disputes can arise between landlord and tenant.
 Many are best resolved by seeking the assistance of a third party.
 Arbitration is similar to litigation but may sometimes seem less formal.
 There are also other options such as mediation, which involves a skilled communicator helping parties reach their own agreements.
 When exploring options, however, you should be aware that

 - for many farm tenancy disputes, it is possible to opt for arbitration rather than submitting an application to the Land Court in terms of the Agricultural Holdings (Scotland) Acts 1991 or 2003;

 - in crofting matters, the status given to croft land is protected by legislation, and agreements made between individuals may not be binding without the authority of the Court, or where appropriate, the Crofting Commission.

-There may be changes to the law that will make it easier for parties to go to arbitration, and also make it easier for them to come to the Court when appropriate.
-It is up to you and your legal advisers to decide whether your case will best be dealt with by arbitration or by the Court.
+It is up to you and your legal advisers to decide whether your case will best be dealt with by mediation, arbitration or by the Court.
 The Court does have certain advantages: